Meet the Academic Team

 Alison Reid

-Alison Reid is a doctoral researcher working on ocean narrative at Newcastle University, based in English and Creative Writing.
+Alison is a doctoral researcher working on ocean narrative at Newcastle University, based in English and Creative Writing.
 She works on creative engagement and research across Teesside University, based at MIMA, Middlesbrough Institute of Modern Art.
 She has a particular interest in science communication and environmental storytelling.

 Twitter: alireidoceans